nchah/freebase-triples/README.md

 To bring background jobs back into the foreground, use `fg [job]`.

-### Data

-The original files are extremely large and cannot be stored on GitHub.
-Only a small sample of the output files are included here.
-For consistency, output data is named according t the script used to process it (sX-cX for stage and change versions respectively).

 ### Computing Resources

-Unless specified differently, the scripts that were run "locally" indicates a MacBook Pro (Early 2015, 2.7 GHz Intel Core i5, 8 GB memory) was used.
+Unless specified differently, scripts were run on a MacBook Pro (Early 2015, 2.7 GHz Intel Core i5, 8 GB memory).

 ## ETL Changes